carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

 #### EC2 Enhanced Networking

-- Elastic Network Interface (ENI) is a virtual network card, which you attach to EC2 instance in same AZ.
-ENI has one primary private IPv4, one or more secondary private IPv4, one Elastic IP per private IPv4, one public IPv4, one or more IPv6, one or more security groups, a MAC address and a source/destination check flag
+- Elastic Network Interface (ENI) is a virtual network card, which you attach to EC2 instance in same AZ which is used to ensure a good network performance.
-  - While primary ENI cannot be detached from an EC2 instance, A secondary ENI with private IPv4 can be detached and attached to standby EC2 instance if primary EC2 becomes unreachable (failover)
+  - Enhanced Networking provides higher bandwidth, higher packets per second performance consistently lower it into instance latencies, and there's no additional charge for using
+- Types:
   - Elastic Network Adapter (ENA) for C4, D2, and M4 EC2 instances, Upto 100 Gbps network speed.
+  - Intel 82599 Virtual Function (VF) Interface for C3, C4, D2, I2, M4, and R3 EC2 instances, Upto 10 Gbps network speed.
+Old instance types.
   - Elastic Fabric Adapter (EFA) is ENA with additional OS-bypass functionality, which enables HPC and Machine Learning applications to bypass the operating system kernel and communicate directly with EFA device resulting in very high performance and low latency. for M5, C5, R5, I3, G4, metal EC2 instances.
-- Intel 82599 Virtual Function (VF) Interface for C3, C4, D2, I2, M4, and R3 EC2 instances, Upto 10 Gbps network speed.

 #### EC2 Placement Groups Strategy

 - A way of placing EC2 Instances so that instances are spread across the underlying hardware to minimise failures.
+- AWS recommend homogeneous instances within clustered placement groups.
 - Placement group names need to be unique within your account
-- Only certain instances can be launched in placement groups e.g compute optimised, CPU, memory optimised & storage optimised.
+- Only certain types of instances can be launched in a placement group (Compute Optimised, GPU, Memory Optimised, Storage Optimised)
-- You can’t merge placement groups, but you can move an existing instance into a placement group.
+- You can’t merge placement groups, but you can move an existing instance into a placement group (the instance must be in the stopped state befpre moving it)
+  - Move or remove can only be done via AWS Console (an instance using the AWS CLI or AWS SDK).
 - There is no charge associated with creating placement groups
+- Types (A Clustered placement group can't span multiple AZ's, others can)

-- **Cluster** - Grouping instances close together within a single Availability Zone, Same Rack.
+  - **Cluster** - Grouping instances close together within a **single Availability Zone**, Same Rack.
 It is used to achieve low Network latency & high throughput, High Performance Computing (HPC).
 Recommended you have the same type on instances in the cluster.
   - **Spread** - Opposite to clustered placement group.
 Instance are placed o Different AZ, Distinct Rack.
 It used for Critical Applications that requires to be seperated on each other to ensure High Availability in case of failure.
 Spread placement groups can span multiple Availability Zones.
   - **Partition** - EC2 creates partitions by dividing each group into logical segments.
 Each partition has its own set of racks, network and power source to help isolate the impact of a hardware failure.
 Same or Different AZ, Different Rack (or Partition), Distributed Applications like Hadoop, Cassandra, Kafka etc

 #### AMI (Amazon Machine Image)